Doordash has not changed their pay model, but Doordash base pay has been dropping all the same.

 But didn't Doordash just change the pay model in the summer of 2021?

-No. There is no new Doordash pay model.
+No. There was no new Doordash pay model.

 They did send out notices that said there were “Updates to how you earn.”

-However, nothing changed in their description of the pay model.
-The pay model remains the same: $2 – $10 based on time, distance and desirability.
+Second, nothing changed in how Doordash defined their pay.
+It remains the same: $2 – $10 based on time, distance and the desirability of an order.

 But didn't Doordash drop their minimum pay?